Last updated on May 6th, 2020 at 07:16 am

 In fact, you can work 40+ hours per week, not earn any money, and still be in good shape for awhile.

 Wait, WHAT?
 How is that possible?
 Well, whether you noticed or not, some of your friends probably decided to volunteer right out of college in lieu of getting a desk job.
 They still carry out extremely important jobs on a day-to-day basis wherever they are, albeit not in an office and earning a paycheck.
-Depending on the type of volunteer work you do, loans can also be deferred.
+Depending on the type of volunteer work you do, student loans can also be deferred.
 As an example, volunteering in the Peace Corps can put off any Federal Direct, Federal Consolidation, and Stafford loans for up to three years.
 You may need to commit a specific amount of time to that and go live in a different country for awhile, but there are many other forms of volunteering that do not require lengthy time-commitments.
 Granted, loan deferment might be a affected.
 However, think about how good that looks in job interviews when you have been spending your time helping others versus just working at an old high school job.
 Speaking of that….

 Recruiters want to see that you do not just sit around, period.
 There is also nothing wrong with working at your minimum wage college or high school job when on the hunt for something full-time.
 The important thing is that you do SOMETHING that can fuel great conversation in a job interview.
 So whether it’s volunteering, continuing an old job, or even travelling, keeping busy in some form or another will be a large contributing factor to landing that position.